abhijithremesh/SchedulingHeuristics/src/metaheuristics/Type3/README.md

 * In each generation
   * For each chromosome in the population, its corresponding fitness value (makespan/total finish time) is computed.
   * The best fitness value of the generation is also noted and being tracked.
+  * The elite chromosomes of the population is identified and moved to the offspring population and the elite count is set as 2.
+  * The weak chromosomes of the population is identified and removed from the population and the weak count is set as 3.
+  * The same number (weak count) of offsprings are generated from the rest of the population by undergoing selection of parents, performing cross over and mutation.
   * The best parents of the population is selected as per the fitness value (maximum or minimum), based on the following selection criteria.
     * Elite ( passed directly to the next generation)(count=2)
     * Random